waldirio/rho/doc/source/man.rst

 ``--sshport=ssh_port``

   Sets a port to be used for the scan.
-This value supports discovery on a non-standard port.
+This value supports discovery and inspection on a non-standard port.
 By default, the scan runs on port 22.

 ``--vault=vault_file``